+While some users have the best vpn for iphone for securing their online data, they sometimes get scammed through phishing.
 Potential phone scam victims may be told that they owe money that must be paid immediately to the IRS or, on the flip side, that they are entitled to big refunds.
 When unsuccessful the first time, sometimes phone scammers call back trying a new strategy.
 Other characteristics of these scams include:

 • Scammers use fake names and IRS badge numbers.
 They generally use common names and surnames to identify themselves.

 Scammers may be able to recite the last four digits of a victim’s Social Security number.
 Make sure you do not provide the rest of the number or your birth date.

 • Scammers alter the IRS toll-free number that shows up on caller ID to make it appear that the IRS is calling.

 • Scammers sometimes send bogus IRS e-mails to some victims to support their bogus calls.